lorenzomighie/3D-Camera-Calibration/README.md

 # 3D-Camera-Calibration

-Calibration of a pinhole camera with Brown-Conrady distortion model using Gauss-Newton optimization
+Calibration of a pinhole camera with Brown-Conrady distortion model using Gauss-Newton optimization with Octave

 # Background